 Other Warzone players have reported that changing your DNS settings can help improve download speeds.

-Hopefully, following some or all of these steps will alleviate any Call Of Duty slow download issues on PS5.
+Hopefully, following some or all of these steps will alleviate slow download speed Call of Duty issues, but you might also want to solve slow download issues on PS5.
 While a big file will always take a while, these tips will at least make it as quick as possible.